-- Validation: Empirically testing whether a theory is correct - by testing a hypothesis derived from the theory - Quantification: Empirically providing quantitative information about phenomena that are qualitatively known - by measuring phenomena - Exploration: Providing insight in order to create ideas for forming theories or constructing systems - e.g. exploratory case studies, usability studies, benchmarking - Refinement: Adding detail to theories or models - a form of exploration; e.g. via surveys and case studies
+- Validation: Empirically testing whether a theory is correct - by testing a prediction based on the theory - Quantification: Empirically providing quantitative information about phenomena that are qualitatively known - by measuring phenomena - Exploration: Providing insight in order to create ideas for forming theories or constructing systems - e.g. by exploratory case studies, exploratory quasi-experiments - Refinement: Adding detail to theories or models - a form of exploration; e.g. via surveys and case studies